-Hey, water you waiting for?
+Hey, what are you waiting for?
 Aquamarine jewelry, that’s what!
-Learn more about the meaning behind the March birthstone and find the perfect aquamarine gift for a March birthday.
+Learn more about the meaning behind these March birthstone jewelry pieces and find the perfect aquamarine gift for a March birthday.

 Aquamarine naturally occurs in hexagonal facets, which catch a spectacular amount of light.
 Its blue is exceptionally bright.
-Plus, it’s a 7.5–8 on the Mohs scale, making it a strong, durable jewel that stands up well to daily wear.
-So whether or not you’re a March baby, the aquamarine is a stunning gemstone that deserves to be a centerpiece of any jewelry collection.
+Plus, it’s a 7.5–8 on the Mohs scale, making it a perfect choice for strong, durable birthstone jewelry that stands up well to daily wear.
+So whether or not you’re a March baby, the aquamarine is a stunning blue gemstone that deserves to be a centerpiece of any jewelry collection.

 Aquamarine is a beautiful accent stone, but it deserves to take center stage in its own right.
 At James Allen, we believe people don’t wear aquamarine enough!
 Its “pale blue” hue, despite its name, is anything but lackluster.
 It’s radiant!
 Aquamarine’s distinct color, combined with its characteristic light-grabbing hexagonal faces, means that this bright and vibrant jewel is perfectly suited to be worn as a center stone.